 Children demonstrate their ability in R.E. through a variety of different ways.
 Younger children might, for example, act out a famous story from the Bible, whilst older pupils might take part in hot-seating and other drama based activities.
 Children are encouraged to make judgements about how they might improve their work in the future.
-Teachers complete a termly written assessment based on Learning about Religion (AT1) and verbal assessment based on Learning from Religion (AT2).
+Teachers complete a half- termly written assessment based on the topic taught.